coderanger/coderanger.net/content/posts/overtesting.md

 # tl;dr

+* Start with integration tests and Test Kitchen.
 * Only write unit tests when your recipe/resource has actual logic to test.
 * Don't write tests for checking Ruby syntax or checking that Chef works.
 * Write tests that check only your declared interface.